 5. It’s all for the best!

 You took the most important step of your life and made your dream of settling in Israel come true!
-Don’t worry if you get some bumps along the way because we all do!
+Don’t worry if you get some bumps while making Aliyah, because we all do!
 In the end, remember that everything, in the end, is surely for the best!
 Having Emunah (Faith) that God is with you will surely make things all the easier around here!

 And, of course, Aliyah Paveway is here for you in whatever you need!